AKloc/BookNotes/Debugging Teams.md

 	- Deposits: Delivering / launching stuff.
 	- Withdraws: Working on tech work, refactoring, etc.
 - Emailing executives - they generally get off on being able to help, and will do so by delegating to one of their subordinates.
 Send a three bullet point note and what you want.
+- Employee Happiness =
+	- Autonomy
+	- Mastery
+	- Purpose
+- Risks need to be taken, and sometimes it's OK to ask for forgiveness.
+	- "If you're not missing at least one flight a year, you're getting to the airport too early."
 -

 **What can I do with this?**